-\refstepcounter{figure} {S.\arabic{figure}} The isotherm of the silica sample is shown in Figure \ref{fig:figureSI1}.
-It can be deduced from this that the material contains both micropores and mesopores.
+The isotherm of the silica sample is shown in Figure \ref{fig:figureSI1}.
+From this it can be deduced that the material contains both micropores and mesopores.
 The hysteresis loop observed in the multilayer range of the nitrogen sorption measurement is typical of silica gels and porous glasses.
 This hysteresis is due to a difference in the relative pressure required for adsorption or desorption.
 This is generally caused by a capillary condensation effect that depends on the pore radius of the material \cite{Sing+1985+603+619}.
 An interpretation of this shape is to attribute it to the network effects of pores with narrow necks and wider bodies (in the form of ink bottles), where there is blockage of the pores that remain filled until the necks are emptied during desorption \cite{Thommes}.
-The micropores were found to have an average width of 6.8 \AA~and the mesopores an average size of 40 \AA.
+It was found that the micropores have an average width of 6.8 \AA~and the mesopores have an average size of 40 \AA.